iterative/dvc.org/static/docs/commands-reference/pkg_install.md

 ## Description

-Any external DVC project stored in a Git repository can be installed as a package in the current workspace.
-The package name (`target`) will be created as a sub-directory of `dvc_mod/`.
+Any DVC project can be used as a DVC package in order to reuse its code, stages, and related data artifacts in the current project workspace.

-All the outputs of the package will be fetched into the local cache as well as added to the workspace for further use.
-The `.gitignore` file will be updated to include the `dvc_mod/` directory as well as all the aforementioned package outputs.

-A DVC-file specifying all the outputs of the package will also be added to the pipeline.
-Adding the `.gitignore` changes as well as the DVC-file to Git is recommended at this point.
+When installing a package, the provided name(s) (`targets`) can be previously registered with `dvc pkg add`.
+Each name will be created as a subdirectory of `.dvc/pkg/`, where the corresponding package source files (code and stage files) will be placed. (`.dvc/pkg/` will be added to the `.dvc/.gitignore` file if needed.)
+All the outputs in the package pipelines will be also downloaded from the default remotes into the locally installed package directory.

+The provided `targets` may also be URLs to the HTTP location of the DVC packages, in that case, the implicit package name will be extracted from the given HTTP address and used for the subdirectory of `.dvc/pkg/` as explained in the previous paragraph.

+> Note that installing packages with implicit names does NOT add them to the
+> config file.

 ## Options

-- `--global` - modify a global config file (e.g. `~/.config/dvc/config`) instead
-  of the project's `.dvc/config`.

-- `--system` - modify a system config file (e.g. `/etc/dvc.config`) instead of
-  `.dvc/config`.

-- `--local` - modify a local config file instead of `.dvc/config`.
-It is located in `.dvc/config.local` and is Git-ignored.
-This is useful when you need to specify private config options in your config, that you don't want to track and share through Git.

 - `-h`, `--help` - prints the usage/help message, and exit.